lefteriskat/mlops_project/reports/README.md

 > *experiments.*
 > Answer:

-From the cookiecutter template in the src/data we have filled make_dataset.py, predict_model.py, train_model.py files, and added data.py, model.py.
-From this directory, we have removed the features and visualization folder including their files.
-We have added conf.py, Makefile, index.rst, etc. files in the doc folder.
-We have added .dvc, cloud_app, config, and tests folder with files for implementing DVC, FastAPI, and testing our data and model.
-Moreover, we also have added different files like train_local_project.dockerfile, train_cloud_project.dockerfile, predict_local_project.dockerfile, traning_in_cloud.sh, cloud_function.py, cloud_build.yaml, etc. for the purpose of building docker image and deploying our model in the cloud environment.
+The overall structure of our project consists in cookiecutter template where we have filled out the src folder with the source code for data and model.
+Data folder contains the file which parses and splits the data into training, validation and test, while model folder contains the model, and scripts for training and prediction.
+When running the make_dataset.py script, the data from data/raw folder is saved as a csv file in the data/interim folder, splitted into three different files and saved into data/processed folder.
+After running the training script, the model is saved into the models folder and the parameters are saved into the lightning_logs.
+We have added tests folder, config folder which contains hydra configuration parameters for each script, and cloud_app folder that contains FastAPI function and the requirements needed to deploy the model in cloud.
+Moreover we added dvc files and dockefiles for the purpose of building docker image.

 ### Question 6